Jamesbarford/http-parser/README.md

 # HTTP Request/Response Parser

 An implementation for parsing an http request/response.
 Internally the parser does not allocate memory from the heap.
+The aim is for a simple function call requiring as little setup as possible.

 ## HTTP Request